Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 Aura’s lowest insurance plan offers $1 million for each kind of reimbursement (lost funds and expenses), and for those who go with the Ultra plan, they get the Executive insurance, which bumps it up to $5 million in lost funds reimbursement for each adult member on the plan.

-Aura is better than almost everything else on the market too, but it wouldn’t need to be to beat Allstate here.
+Aura is better than almost its alternative on the market too, but it wouldn’t need to be to beat Allstate here.

 Additional Services: Winner – Aura